-Milo Yiannopoulos: Who is the alt-right writer and provocateur? - BBC News
+Who is Milo Yiannopoulos?

 Milo Yiannopoulos is a British writer and editor, based in the US.

-Born in Greece to a Greek father and British mother, he grew up in Kent in the south of England.
+Born to a Greek father and British mother, he grew up in Kent in the south of England.

 In July 2016, he was banned from Twitter for what the social media company referred to as "inciting or engaging in the targeted abuse or harassment of others".